-As a large global company, we have responsibilities for all of our 140,000 employees — but also for the around 1.3 million textile workers employed by our suppliers.
-We want everyone to be treated with respect and work in a safe and healthy environment.
+As a large global company, we have responsibilities towards our 132,000 employees — but also towards the 1.1 million garment workers employed by our suppliers.
+We want everyone to be treated with respect and to work in a safe and healthy environment.

-H&M Group has been managing these issues for more than 20 years, constantly moving closer to our ambition to become a Fair and Equal company.
-As with many other brands, we don’t own the factories — instead, we collaborate with around 605 suppliers, representing more than 1,183 factories that also produce for other brands.
+H&M Group has been managing these issues for more than 20 years.
+As with many other brands, we don’t own our factories — instead, we collaborate with over 550 tier 1 suppliers, representing more than 960 factories that also produce for other brands.

 Securing good working conditions

-Everyone should have access to decent, meaningful jobs with fair compensation and benefits, in safe and secure workplaces that are free from discrimination and with the right to freedom of association.
-This is true of our employees and people working in our production supply chain.
-Our work is aligned with the International Labour Organisation’s Fundamental Principles and Rights at Work and informed by its definition of decent work.
+Everyone should have access to decent, meaningful jobs with adequate wages and benefits, in safe and secure workplaces that are free from discrimination and with the right to freedom of association.
+This is true of our employees and the people working in our production supply chain.
+Our work is aligned with the International Labour Organization’s Fundamental Principles and Rights at Work and informed by its definition of decent work.

 The Accord on Fire and Building Safety in Bangladesh